-I pulled ideas from the back of sauce jars (ahem!) and various websites, including Jamie Oliver’s Vegetable Jalfrezi dish and came up this.
-One recipe suggested marinating the meat in a dry spice mix before cooking.
+I pulled ideas from ingredients on my favourite jarred sauce, and from Jamie Oliver and Rick Stein’s recipes.
+Rick’s India book and show came out after I originally posted this, I coud have saved myself a lot of messging about!
+One recipe I saw suggested marinating the meat in a dry spice mix before cooking.
 I did this first time around.
 I then made the dish again as himself said it lacked sweetness.
 He was right, unfortunately.
 I don’t say that too often!
 The second time I didn’t bother marinating and added jarred peppers for sweetness.
 It tasted much better so I really think unless you are using a tough cut of meat, there is no need to marinade.

-I made this with chicken, but you could use beef, lamb or vegetables – cauliflower, butternut squash and spinach work well in the vegetarian version.
-It freezes really well.
+- I made this with chicken, but you could use prawns, beef, lamb or vegetables – cauliflower, butternut squash and spinach work well in the vegetarian version.

 - 2 roasted red peppers from a jar

 - 1-2 chillies

 - 5cm piece of ginger